Randall Woodfin: Neighborhood revitalization

-Crime

 Birmingham's high violent crime rate was a central plank of Woodfin's campaign platform; his nephew, Ralph Woodfin III, was shot and killed in August 2017, just weeks before the general election.

 Shortly after Woodfin took office in November 2017, Birmingham Police Department Chief A.C.
 Roper announced his resignation.
 After a lengthy search, Woodfin appointed former Los Angeles Police Department commander Patrick D. Smith to the position.

 In 2019, Woodfin's administration unveiled a public service announcement campaign titled "PEACE" featuring 30-second videos of mothers of gun violence victims telling their stories.

-The city's homicide rate has stayed approximately the same since Woodfin took office; the city logged 117 homicides in 2017, 110 in 2018, and 112 in 2019.
+The city's homicide rate has stayed approximately the same since Woodfin took office; the city logged 117 homicides in 2017, 110 in 2018, 115 in 2019, 125 in 2020, 141 in 2021, and 152 in 2022.
 Woodfin has maintained that total violent crime has dropped in the city during his tenure, and points to the police department's removal of thousands of guns from the streets.

 Several high-profile gun deaths — high-schooler Courtlin Arrington, 4-year-old Jurnee Coleman, Kamille "Cupcake" McKinney, and Sgt.
 Wytasha Carter — happened during Woodfin's first two years in office.
 Additionally, 2020 resulted in the highest murder rate in Birmingham, Alabama in 25 years.

 In January 2022, Birmingham Police Chief Patrick Smith announced his resignation.
 Woodfin appointed Capt.
 Scott Thurmond as interim chief.